wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Gopher-List.md

-# Cute Go gopher Images Links
+# Cute Go gopher Images List

 The Go gopher is an iconic mascot and one of the most distinctive features of the Go project.
 In [that post](https://blog.golang.org/gopher) you can give sight in its origins, evolution, and behavior.
 And in this post, i gather some cute images about Gopher.